One semester of 23 weeks

 - Review our handbook.

-- For international students, please read the section called International Student Visa Information.
+- For international student applicants, please read the section called International Student Visa Information.

 - Download and fill out the medical forms, then send them to firstname.lastname@example.org.

 - Send a two-minute video answering the following questions to email@example.com:

 - Why do you want to come to Wildwood Center for Health Evangelism?